Posts you can share as images

 Seven templates

 Each one is its own visual personality — same post, seven different ways to dress it.
-Pick the one that fits the mood of what you’re sharing, or let Lanai default to the one that suits your theme.
+Pick the one that fits the mood of what you’re sharing, or let Lanai default to the one that matches your theme.

 Three sizes